-- You will make ownership changes to change the title of most of your assets from your name as an individual to your name as Trustee of your Revocable Living Trust.
+To fund a trust with most assets, you will make ownership changes to change the title from your name as an individual to your name as Trustee of your Revocable Living Trust.

-- For other assets, such as life insurance and retirement accounts, you will make beneficiary changes to properly distribute those assets upon your death.
-The beneficiary will not necessarily be your Revocable Living Trust –(please see the Retirement Plans and Life Insurance Policies and Annuities sections of this post.)
+For other assets, such as life insurance and retirement accounts, you will make beneficiary changes to properly distribute those assets upon your death.
+The beneficiary will not necessarily be your Revocable Living Trust.

-Generally, to transfer assets to your trust, you must execute new documents of title, deeds to real property, and signature cards for your bank accounts, as well as change of beneficiary forms for pension plans, individual retirement plans and life insurance.
+Generally, to transfer assets to your trust, you must execute new documents of title, deeds to real property, signature cards for your bank accounts, and change of beneficiary forms for pension plans, individual retirement plans and life insurance.

-- you are one of the Trustees; and
+- Statement that you are a Trustee; and

-- you have the authority and power to transact business as a Trustee.
+- Statement that you have the authority and power to transact business as a Trustee.